Kadhal 2 Kalyanam: Production

 Both Arya and Sathya went through many scripts before selecting the script of Kadhal 2 Kalyanam, in which Sathya would be playing the role of a radio jockey.
 Sathya, after being assigned for the role, had visited Bollywood actor Anupam Kher's acting school in Mumbai to "hone his acting skills", before starting to shoot, besides sitting with and observing professional radio jockeys at a radio station.
-Divya Spandana signed the film in October 2008, shortly after completing her third Tamil film Vaaranam Aayiram, describing her character as a "career-oriented, independent woman in the corporate world."
+Ramya signed the film in October 2008, shortly after completing her third Tamil film Vaaranam Aayiram, describing her character as a "career-oriented, independent woman in the corporate world."
 Further more, former lead actress Jayashree was signed in November 2008 for a significant role, which would mark her comeback to feature films after a decade.
 In December 2008, Kasthuri was roped in to appear in a supporting role and play the wife to the character played by Nagendra Prasad, while John Vijay accepted to play a drunkard in the film.
-The film's shooting, however, got stalled midway in 2009 due to unknown reasons and was resumed in 2010 only.
+The film's shooting, however, got stalled midway in 2009 for unknown reasons and was resumed in 2010 only.

 Since a large part of the film would take place at a radio station, art director Rajeevan erected a radio jockey booth in Chennai.
 The film notably became the first film after 40 years to be shot at all the six most important shrines of the Hindu deity Muruga, the Six Abodes of Murugan ("Arupadaiveedu"), in Tamil Nadu, with a specially designed bus being used for the tour.
 One of the songs, "Vellai Kodi", was shot in Thiruchendur, one of the six towns of Murugan's abodes, with Nagendra Prasad choreographing the song, besides appearing himself in it, while "Thedi Varuven" was shot in Puducherry.
 In July 2010, two songs were canned; a "bachelor song" ("Naa Vetta Pora Aadu"), choreographed by Robert, was filmed at a farmhouse near Red Hills, in which Sathya and Divya, along with junior artists, took part, following which the last song ("Idhu Kadhalai Irunthidumo") was shot.
 Rajeevan had erected a special "jungle set" at AVM Studios for the song, which was choreographed under the direction of Dinesh.
 With the completion of the song, the shooting was eventually finished after one-and-a-half years.

 After a long setback the film's producers, Mirchi Movies announced that shooting has been fully completed on 29 May.
 The film began their promotional activity in June 2013 with the film's trailer was released 1 June 2013, while the film's release was anticipated to be around September.
-As of Feb 2023, it remains unreleased.
+As of January 2024, it remains unreleased.